What does it mean to get your criminal record “sealed?”

 Having your criminal record “sealed” (or “expunged”) is the process of having your criminal record made confidential.
-If your record is sealed, the documents will be hidden from public view, but will not actually be destroyed, unless the convictions occurred while you were a minor.
+If your record is sealed, the documents will be hidden from public view, but will not actually be destroyed.

 However, once you get a conviction sealed, you can legally pretend like it never happened.
 For instance, if you’re filling out a job application, and it asks whether you’ve ever been convicted of a felony, you can legally say no if your felony conviction has been sealed.